 You’re driving home from work one day, and BANG, it goes down.
 The Shiz has hit the fan.
 Your car is out of commission and like most commuters, you’ve got a good distance to go to make it home.
 You quickly check your Get Home Bag, strap it on and start moving!

 What separates you from everyone else stuck on that stretch of road?
-The contents of your GHB (Get Home Bag) and a few items from your Automobile EDC Supplies is what separates you from them!
+The contents of your GHB (Get Home Bag) and a few items from your Automobile EDC Supplies are what separates you from them!

-First let’s figure out what constitutes a Get Home Bag.
+First, let’s figure out what constitutes a Get Home Bag.
 I like to think of a Get Home Bag as a backpack, filled with enough tools and supplies to get me home.
 We may not have to hike a thousand miles, but some of us might end up on foot for more than 40 miles.

 You don’t have to use a backpack, but I want something I can strap on and go!
 You’ll probably want to avoid anything expensive, fancy or tactical.
 I used an old computer backpack.
 You’ll want a backpack that looks very similar to what the other commuters would carry.